What Is a EULA? End User Licence Agreement Guide for Australia

 Some common advantages of EULAs include:

-Legal protection and limitation of liability: EULAs can provide legal protection to software developers/publishers by specifying the terms and conditions of use for their software and by limiting their liability in case of software defects or errors.
+Legal protection and limitation of liability: EULAs can provide legal protection for software developers/publishers by specifying the terms and conditions of use for their software and limiting their liability in the event of software defects or errors.

-User accountability: EULAs can hold end-users accountable for their use of the software, by outlining any restrictions on use and by specifying the extent of the developer or publisher’s liability in case of any damages arising from the use of the software.
+User accountability: EULAs can hold end users accountable for their use of the software by outlining any restrictions on use and specifying the extent of the developer’s or publisher’s liability in the event of any damages arising from use.

-Intellectual Property protection: EULAs can help protect the intellectual property rights of the software developer or publisher, by specifying that the software and any related intellectual property rights remain the property of the developer or publisher.
+Intellectual Property protection: EULAs can help protect the intellectual property rights of the software developer or publisher by specifying that the software and any related intellectual property rights remain the developer’s or publisher’s property.

 Some common disadvantages of EULAs include: